 Special thanks to all of our guest speakers and the following local Indigenous tourism business leaders for sharing their entrepreneurial journeys as part of our training material.

 Want to learn more about the training?

-This program has been developed by Ottawa Tourism and Algonquin College.
-It has been made possible through funding from the Government of Canada.
+The pilot for ITETwas developed by Ottawa Tourism and Algonquin College.
+It was made possible through funding from the Government of Canada.